mohsenasadi501/GraphqlSampleApp/README.md

 # GraphQL Sample App

-HotChocolate GraphQL with MongoDB
+ServerSide: ASP.Net Core API with HotChocolate GraphQL and  MongoDB
+ClientSide: Reactjs with Apollo Client
 ## Getting Started

 Clone the repository to your local machine or download project zip file to your local machine.

-### Prerequisites
+### ServerSide Prerequisites

 For running this project you need the following items to Installed on your local machine